HoneyHoneyTeam/ESP32-Marauder-Double-Barrel-5G/README.md

 <br/>

-### 2nd Set Marauder
+### The BW16 part

-- The second set Marauder of the Double Barrel utilise UART 15 and 16 for communicating with Flipper, hence it is necessary to switch from the default 13 & 14 GPIO to 15 & 16
+A. The BW16 part use UART 15 and 16 for communicating with Flipper, hence it is necessary to switch from the default 13 & 14 GPIO to 15 & 16
 	1. On your Flipper Zero, navigate to the main menu.
 	2. Go to: **Momentum** -> **Protocols** -> **GPIO Pins** -> **ESP32/8266 UART**.
 	3. Select **Extra 15, 16**."
+B. Then, The FAP file need to copy into Flipper SD card, as showed in the following.
+	1. Download the FAP file from there.
+ 	2. Copy the file into <you SD card/Apps/GPIO> directory.
+You could use Micro SD card reader or qFlipper App for the job.
+  	3.

 <br/>